Case study: a commercial solution

 The Connective Home Loans team on the other hand took a more holistic approach and invested the time and effort to fully understand the client’s business and funding requirements.
 We submitted a well-supported application and the end result was a commercially responsible decision to approve the loan.

-So, did Connective Resolve meet your expectations?
+So, did Connective Advance meet your expectations?
 Was the client satisfied?

 The client was pleasantly surprised by the whole experience and, of course, the outcome.
 No surprises for me – I’ve dealt with the Connective Home Loans team in the past and they are a ‘known quantity’.